 At the last village upriver from Limoueil, with only one hour of travel left, I had to admit defeat.
 My shorts pulled down to cover my shins, my hands grasping the paddle upside down to protect my burnt forearms, and my life-vest draped over my thighs, I was still taking too much sun.
 The man at the restaurant into which I walked to ask for help was bemused by my plight, but he phoned the kayak kiosk and explained the situation.
 They sent a truck and some ointment, chauffeured me back to the village and helped me find a comfortable place to stay while recovering from this part of my vacation.

-This entry is part of Jack Rusher’s journal, originally published July 12th, 2004, in New York.
+This entry is part of Jack Rusher’s archive, originally published July 12th, 2004, in New York.